Ideology of the Islamic State: Importance of violence

-One observer has described ISIL's publicizing of its mass executions and killing of civilians as part of "a conscious plan designed to instill among believers a sense of meaning that is sacred and sublime, while scaring the hell out of fence-sitters and enemies."
+One observer has described IS's publicizing of its mass executions and killing of civilians as part of "a conscious plan designed to instill among believers a sense of meaning that is sacred and sublime, while scaring the hell out of fence-sitters and enemies."
 Another describes it purpose as to "break" psychologically those under its control "so as to ensure their absolute allegiance through fear and intimidation", while generating "outright hate and vengeance" by its enemies.
-(That this doctrine has been embraced by at least some lower level ISIL fighters would seem to be corroborated by German journalist Jürgen Todenhöfer, an opponent of Western intervention in Iraq who spent ten days embedded with ISIS in Mosul, and noted "something that I don't understand at all is the enthusiasm in their plan of religious cleansing, planning to kill the non-believers ...
+(That this doctrine has been embraced by at least some lower level IS fighters would seem to be corroborated by German journalist Jürgen Todenhöfer, an opponent of Western intervention in Iraq who spent ten days embedded with IS in Mosul, and noted "something that I don't understand at all is the enthusiasm in their plan of religious cleansing, planning to kill the non-believers ...
 They were talking about hundreds of millions.
 They were enthusiastic about it ...")

 Eschatology

-One difference between ISIL and other Islamist and jihadist movements, including al-Qaeda, is the group's emphasis on eschatology and apocalypticism—that is, a belief that the final Day of Judgment by God are near, and specifically, that the arrival of one known as Imam Mahdi is close at hand.
-It has been described as "a major part" of ISIL's "recruiting pitch."
-The ISIL caliph, Abu Bakr al Baghdadi and other leaders have depicted themselves as battling the “antichrist” (Al-Masih ad-Dajjal?) according to Fawaz A. Gerges.
+One difference between IS and other Islamist and jihadist movements, including al-Qaeda, is the group's emphasis on eschatology and apocalypticism—that is, a belief that the final Day of Judgment by God are near, and specifically, that the arrival of one known as Imam Mahdi is close at hand.
+It has been described as "a major part" of IS's "recruiting pitch."
+The IS caliph, Abu Bakr al-Baghdadi and other leaders have depicted themselves as battling the "antichrist" (Al-Masih ad-Dajjal?) according to Fawaz A. Gerges.

-ISIL believes that it will defeat the army of "Rome" at the town of Dabiq, in fulfilment of prophecy.
-Following its interpretation of the Hadith of the Twelve Successors, ISIL also believes that after al-Baghdadi there will be only four more legitimate caliphs.
+IS believes that it will defeat the army of "Rome" at the town of Dabiq, in fulfilment of prophecy.
+Following its interpretation of the Hadith of the Twelve Successors, IS also believes that after al-Baghdadi there will be only four more legitimate caliphs.
 The noted scholar of militant Islamism William McCants writes: